 The temperature of the temperate zone is around 14 to 24 degrees Celsius which is also the normal room temperature most of the time.

-Remember these fish are neither cold water fish nor tropical ones strictly.
+Remember, these fish are neither cold water fish nor tropical ones strictly.
 When you keep their aquarium in a heated room with a well-maintained ideal temperature range, you don’t have to worry about heating the water for them.

-But do not let the room temperature drop below the ideal range and do not keep these fish in the pond.
+But do not let the room temperature drop below the ideal range, and do not keep these fish in the pond.
 But for the aquarium, there are so many fish you can choose from.

 There are some algae cleaners, some ideal beginner’s fish, aggressive ones, fin-nippers, ones that prefer cooler yet oxygenated water, etc.

 You can even go for some snails if you are into keeping aquarium snails in your tank.
-Trust me, they will make your tank seem more natural.
+Trust me, and they will make your tank seem more natural.

 Various Types Of Temperate Fish To Choose From

 I know the feeling you get when you are all curious and excited to learn about new things.
-Knowing the fish, you can keep in the cooler tank is way epic than anyone can understand.
+Knowing the fish, you can keep in the cooler tank is way more epic than anyone can understand.

 There are so many options to choose from when it comes to temperate fish.
-I was surprised to learn the types of fish species there are that will adjust well in the cooler environment.
+I was surprised to learn the types of fish species there are that will adjust well to the cooler environment.

-Let me tell you all about them and I know you will be equally surprised to see the fish on this list.
+Let me tell you all about them, and I know you will be equally surprised to see the fish on this list.
 And here it is: